dragnilar/Settings/Readme.md

 # Tyrrrz.Settings

-Tyrrrz's settings library ; Converted to .NET Standard
+Tyrrrz's settings library ; This fork was created to test it using .NET Standard.

+This repo is now considered deprecated since Tyrrrz has updated his original version to target .NET Standard. :)

 ## Download

 - [NuGet](https://nuget.org/packages/Tyrrrz.Settings): `Install-Package Tyrrrz.Settings`
-*Note: This is for the original one.
-If you want the standard version, you will need to clone this repo.*
+*Note: This is for the original one, and you should use it anyway. :D*

 ## Dependencies